AceDataCloud/PixverseAPI/docs/pixverse_video_generation_api_integration_guide.md

 }
 ```

-After a moment, we can observe the generated song results at `https://webhook.site/8dc4cd74-4f4c-49ab-95c8-fa503cca5534`, as shown in the image:
+After a moment, we can observe the generated song result at `https://webhook.site/8dc4cd74-4f4c-49ab-95c8-fa503cca5534`, as shown in the image:

 ![](https://cdn.acedata.cloud/vwfrmz.png)